apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 #### Content Extraction

-The content extraction component is in charge of reviewing the ingestion request payload and deciding (given the event properties) if it will need to retrieve the content from the event itself (self contained content, text based document binary encoded) or retrieve it from Google Drive.
+The content extraction component is in charge of reviewing the ingestion request payload and deciding (given the event properties) if it will need to retrieve the content from the event itself (self-contained content, text based document binary encoded) or retrieve it from Google Drive.

-In case of a self contained document, the pipeline will extract the document id and format the document in paragraphs for later embedding processing.
+In case of a self-contained document, the pipeline will extract the document id and format the document in paragraphs for later embedding processing.

 When in need of retrieval from Google Drive, the pipeline will inspect if the provided URL in the event refers to a Google Drive folder or a single file format (supported formats are Documents, Spreadsheets and Presentations).
 In the case of a folder, the pipeline will crawl the folder’s content recursively extracting all the files for the supported formats, in case of a single document will just return that one.